This post may contain affiliate links. Read the full disclosure here.

 Moving is stressful

 Moving always stresses me out.
 How do I know?
 Because I have moved nine times in the last ten years.
-I have moved internationally: from Hong Kong to Germany; from Germany to the U.S. and back.
+I have moved internationally to Germany from Hong Kong; from Germany to the U.S. and back.
 I have moved to a different state in Germany (from Berlin to Munich).
 I have also moved to different apartments within the same city.

 When I was still single, it was pretty simple to move.
 It was only myself and a few suitcases.
 When I have a family, it was much more work to move my whole household.
 There were times when I moved completely by myself, while other times I got help from my friends.
 I had also used a professional moving company when I moved from Germany to the U.S and back.

 It is important to plan ahead and be organized when you move.
 In this article, you will find some moving tips based on my own moving experience.

 Read also: How I quit my job and moved abroad

 Should you use a moving company, or should you do it yourself?

 To answer this question, there are several factors to take into account.